enjiushi/VulkanLearn/README.md

 ## Render Graph
 ![Alt text](assets/vulkan_learn_render_graph.png "Render Graph")
 ### GBuffer Pass
 Here's the layout of my GBuffer.
 You can see some channels are marked as reserved.
-It's just because I'm lazy to remove, besides, I might add something that requires one or more channels:)
+It's just because I'm too lazy to remove, besides, I might add something that requires one or more channels in future:)

 ![Alt text](assets/vulkan_learn_gbuffer.png "GBuffer Layout")

+I've replaced world space position reconstruction from depth buffer, due to precision problem when I increase focus distance so that the FOV is shrinking.
+I might have to invesitgate this issue in future and get world space reconstruction back to save bandwidth.